Yes, it is possible. No, it’s not a pyramid scheme. Just the easiest way to make stupid amounts of money.

 The time/money equation

-Sure, you could work overtime or an extra job, but there simply isn’t enough time in your life.
+Sure, you could work overtime or an extra job to stress you even more, but even then, there simply isn’t enough time in your life.
 You need to shift your perception of time and money.

 The following example will make 1 million US dollars out of $500.
 As you will notice pretty quickly, this takes 35 years.
 Again, this is merely a case study to teach you the difference between renting out your time versus setting up working money.